20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Steps: Fill a balloon with flour using a funnel, tie securely, and trim the neck.
 Stretch the tied balloon into the toe section of a clean sock.
 Cut the sock to approximately three inches beyond the balloon.
 Tie or rubber-band the open sock end securely.
 The fabric exterior creates a completely different tactile experience from bare latex softer, warmer, and more comfortable to squeeze for extended periods.
 Decorate the sock exterior with fabric paint or permanent markers.
 These sock stress balls are the most durable squishy on this entire list and genuinely withstand the roughest sleepover use.

-Craft 19: Slime-Filled Glove Squishy
+Craft 19: Slime-Filled Glove DIY Squishy Crafts

 Slime-Filled Glove Squishy